Develop Your 'A' Game at Webster

 Webster University’s Bachelor of Arts in Games and Game Design features comprehensive, real-world learning to prepare you for an exciting career in the game industry.
 With our video game design degree, you’ll develop skills in game design and implementation across all platforms, including computer and video games, mobile games and analog games.
 As a Games and Game Design major, you’ll explore the world of video and traditional games from multiple perspectives.

 Webster’s bachelor’s in Game Design will immerse you in the practices of team-focused game development.
-You’ll collaborate with fellow students to create games that align with your interests, such as animation or mobile games.
+You’ll collaborate with fellow students to create games in every genre and style.
 This approach will give you a deep understanding of the principles, tools and techniques critical to creating captivating games.
 In addition to hands-on game development courses, you’ll also explore the business of games, game design ecosystems and the principles of gamification.

 Our video game design program provides you with insights into the social responsibilities of game designers.
 In addition, throughout your bachelor’s in Game Design program, you’ll build a strong portfolio of creative works to impress prospective employers.